 - Transactional: Searches performed to buy something.
 Example: “best smartphone $500”

-If the goal is to increase qualified leads and boost sales, keywords with transactional intent should be the target.
+If the goal is to increase qualified leads and boost sales, keyword optimization with transactional intent should be the target.

 Let’s say you are a computer and hardware reseller, and you want to get more gaming graphics cards out of the shelf.